-The 10th Annual Nature Photography Contest, which is sponsored by the Friends of Prime Hook National Wildlife Refuge, Inc., showcases some of the best and most talented nature photography on Delmarva.
+The Friends of Prime Hook National Wildlife Refuge, Inc., has extended the deadline for accepting entries for their 10th Annual Nature Photography Contest to Sunday, November 3.
+This contest showcases some of the best and most talented nature photography on Delmarva.
 The contest is open to all photographers, including separate categories for students.
 There are several categories with many chances to win awards for photographers of all ages and abilities.
 Categories include the Beauty of Prime Hook, Native Flowers & Plants, Native Birds, Other Native Wildlife, and Delmarva Scenery.
-Photographs will be on display from October 19 to December 15 and the exhibition is kicked off with an opening reception for the artists and the general public on October 19.
-Viewers decide the “People’s Choice Award,” which will be presented at the conclusion of the exhibition.
+Viewers decide the “People’s Choice Award,” which will be presented at the conclusion of the exhibition

 In celebration of National Wildlife Refuge Week, visit Prime Hook NWR for an Open House and discover nature and the outdoors.
 Meet at the refuge office.
 All program are free and open to the public.
 No pre-registration required.